masonc08/algs/notes/vim.md

 - `50G` to jump to line 50
 - `ctrl+end` to go to end of file, or `G$`
 - `x` to delete
+- `}` to go down a block of code, `{` to go up a block of code
+- `.` repeats the last executed command
+- `yy` to copy current line, `p` to paste line below current line
+- `v` to go to visual mode, allows selecting text, `V` selects lines at a time
+  - when text is selected, `d` to delete the text block, other commands also possible
+- `o` to add a new line below and go to insert mode, `O` to do the same thing for above
+- `:LINE_NMBR` to go to a certain line number